-The flagellum of the sperm provides a whip like movement in order to propel it forwards.
-The sperm cannot swim backwards due to the nature of the flagellar movement and propulsion.
-The sperm consists of a head that is 5 µm by 3 µm in size and a flagellum of around 50 µm in length.
+The flagellum of the sperm provides a whip-like movement in order to propel it forwards.
+The sperm cannot swim backward due to the nature of the flagellar movement and propulsion.
+The sperm consists of a head that is 5 micrometers (µm) by 3 µm in size and a flagellum of around 50 µm in length.

 There is little cytoplasm within the sperm, much of which is made up of DNA.
 The head contains the cell’s DNA, which is tightly packaged into 23 chromosomes, while the neck of the sperm contains the mitochondria that provide the sperm with energy.